William Tell (opera): Act 4

 Hedwige is wandering by the lake, distraught.
 She tells the other women she intends to beg Gesler for Tell's life.
 In the distance, she hears Jemmy calling.
 Her son enters, along with Mathilde, whom Hedwige entreats for assistance.
 In some versions, Mathilde, Jemmy and Hedwige sing a moving trio (Je rends a votre amour un fils digne de vous – "I return to your love a son worthy of you").
 Jemmy tells his mother that Tell is no longer in Altdorf, but on the lake, at which point Hedwige begins precipitously to mourn (Sauve Guillaume!
 Il meurt victime de son amour pour son pays – "Save William!
 He dies a victim of his love for his country").
 Leuthold arrives, telling the assembled villagers that the boat carrying Tell, Gesler and the soldiers is being driven towards the rocks by a storm that has broken over the lake – Leuthold believes that the chains have been removed from Tell's hands, so that he might pilot the boat to safety.

 The boat pulls into view, and Tell jumps ashore before pushing the boat back.
 He is amazed to see his house burning in the distance.
 Jemmy tells him that, for want of a beacon, he set fire to their home but, before doing so, he retrieved his father's bow and arrows.
 Gesler and the soldiers come into view, intent on recapturing Tell, who kills Gesler with a single shot and the cry, "Let Switzerland breathe!"
 Walter and a group of confederates arrive, having seen the burning house.
 Tell informs them of Gesler's death, but cautions that Altdorf still stands.
 Arnold and his band enter, and break the happy news: they have taken Altdorf.
 Arnold sees Mathilde, who declares herself "disabused of false grandeur" and ready to join the fight for liberty at his side.

 The clouds break, and the sun shines on a pastoral scene of wild beauty.
-The gathered Swiss fighters and women sing a paean to the magnificence of nature and the return of freedom in a lyrical C major (Tout change et grandit en ces lieux...
+The gathered Swiss fighters and women sing a paean to the magnificence of nature and the return of freedom in a lyrical C major aria (Tout change et grandit en ces lieux...
 Liberté, redescends des cieux – "Everything is changing and growing grander in this place...
 Liberty, descend again from heaven") as the ranz des vaches motif returns once again and finally.